digitalquranlab/digitalquranlab.github.io/README.md

 ![QS, The QuranStudio](/assets/images/QuranLab-logo.png)

-QuranLab is an open an incubator for quranic ideas and experiments
+QuranLab is an open incubator for quranic ideas and experiments
 ---------------------------------------------------------------

 1. There is no limit to Quranic exploration.
 You are encouraged to suggest and be a part of these efforts to deep dive Quranic studies, unravel timeless treasures through data mining, text analysis, visualiszations and much more.